getwax/bls-wallet/CONTRIBUTING.md

 ### Solve an issue

-Search for a [existing issue](https://github.com/github/docs/issues) that is unassigned and interests you.
+Search for an [existing issue](https://github.com/github/docs/issues) that is unassigned and interests you.
 If this is your first time contributing, you may want to choose a [good first issue](https://github.com/web3well/bls-wallet/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ## Make Changes